About

 In 1976, a member of the local community approached Reverend Jim Lewis and told him he was hungry.
 Unsure where else to turn and urgently in need of food, he thought the priest might help him out.
 The Reverend didn’t know much about the man, but that didn’t matter.
 He grabbed what ingredients he had on hand, then whipped up the quickest meal he could.
 The man left happily and with a full belly, and Manna Meal Inc. was born.

 Today, Manna Meal is a vital part of the community, run by the community.
-Our soup kitchen, located inside the former Garnet Career Center location at 422 Dickinson St. in Charleston, WV, serves as many as 400 people well-balanced, nutritious meals daily.
-That’s breakfast and lunch, 365 days a year, holidays included.
-In our nearly half-a-century of service, we’ve never missed a meal.
+Our mobile kitchen fleet serves as many as 400 people with well-balanced, nutritious meals daily.
+That’s 365 days a year, including holidays.
+In our nearly half-century of service, we’ve never missed a meal.

 Following a devastating fire at the Family Dollar on Charleston’s West Side—the primary grocery store for many food insecure residents—in March 2021, Manna Meal also initiated a mobile food pantry in partnership with Covenant House, KVC West Virginia, and WV Health Right to ensure community access to food.
 What started as a critical emergency relief effort has evolved into a regular food pantry that will serve the West Side community as long as the need exists.